-Our intent is to create a safe, online and in-person group for women of color who can identify with the unique circumstances and challenges faced in a world of intolerance while Black and widowed.
+Our intent is to create a safe, online, and in-person group for women of color who can identify with the unique circumstances and challenges faced in a world of intolerance compounded by the intersection of race and gender while Black and widowed.
+We offer a space for Black women widows to relate to one another when dealing with systemic racism, inequalities, and the complications associated with losing a spouse.

 "Widowed women of color have unique circumstances that aren't always addressed in most widow support groups and organizations" Sabra Robinson

 May my widow sisters find solace in knowing that you are among sistahs who get it.
-This group was created with the black widowed woman in mind, however, we are open to collaborating with all organizations, widows, and widowers.
+This group was created with the Black widowed woman in mind.
 So, please know that yes, we grieve too.
 Yes, we get it too.
 But, we have yet to be on the same course as our beautiful non-Black widow counterparts.

 -In 2006, 25% of black widowed women were entitled to benefits as a wife or widow of a worker.
 Among white women, 38% were entitled to benefits as a wife or widow of a worker.
 (Black Women: The Unfinished Agenda)